18F/identity-analytics-etl/docs/How-To-Run-Query-on-IDP-DB-In-Ruby-Console.rst

 .. _how-to-run-query-on-idp-db-in-ruby-console:

-How To Run Query on IDP DB in Ruby Console
+How To Run a Custom Query on IDP DB in Ruby Console
 ==============================================================================

 .. contents::